threepointone/disto/README.md

 that get called on every [actions, ...args] message that passes through the "system".

+While this might seem terse, it's actually a fully open system, and you should be able to build any abstraction on top of it.

 ```js
 var initialState = {
   q: '',